ansible-collections/ibm_eda_zos/docs/source/rulebooks/1607_SMF_Flood_Alert.rst

 Synopsis
 --------

-This rulebook monitors SMF record flood events delivered through Kafka.
-It uses two-event correlation to match an IFA780A WTO message — indicating that SMF's internal message filter has triggered for a specific record type — with the corresponding zSecure alert C2P1607I confirming the flood condition.
+This rulebook monitors SMF record flood events that are delivered by Kafka.
+It uses two-event correlation to match an IFA780A WTO message, which indicates that the SMF internal message filter triggered for a specific record type, with the corresponding zSecure alert C2P1607I that confirms the flood condition.

-When both events are matched within the correlation window, the rulebook launches the configured AAP workflow template to perform the response workflow.
+When both events are matched within the correlation window, the rulebook starts the configured AAP workflow template to perform the response workflow.

-The correlation between two events reduces false positives by requiring confirmation from both the z/OS SMF subsystem (IFA780A) and zSecure (C2P1607I) before any automated action is taken.
+The two-event correlation reduces false positives by requiring confirmation from both the z/OS SMF subsystem (IFA780A) and zSecure (C2P1607I) before any automated action is taken.

 Rulebook